January 11, 2022

 As you might have guessed, this will depend on the type of supplement, if it supports your fasting or breaks it.
 But generally, certain supplements are better taken when you eat.
 You want to consume these types with your meals, ensuring better absorption.
 Also, you can experience stomach upset after taking supplements such as zinc on an empty stomach.

 To stay on the safer side, you need to pay close attention to your body and how it feels.
 Suppose your stomach can't tolerate supplements without food, no need to force it.
 Instead, try your supplements 20 to 30 minutes before eating to see the effects.
+Keep this in mind while intermittent fasting.

 On the other hand, bone broth is a well-known keto fasting supplement since it provides plenty of satisfaction and replenishes minerals and nutrients while fasting.
 It contains minimal proteins and calories, lacks any carbohydrates, so taking a limiting amount during your fast won't affect your fat-burning or ketogenic benefits of fasting in any significant way.

 Yes, it's safe to take certain supplements while intermittent fasting.
 Will they break your fast?
 It depends on which supplement you're consuming.
 Ultimately, you want to meet your body's nutritional demands while fasting.
-Even though food is the best source to obtain these nutrients, supplements will also do, especially when practicing intermittent fasting.
+Even though food is the best source to obtain these nutrients, supplements will also do, especially while intermittent fasting.
 For those with serious concerns for any nutrient deficiency, it's best to consult your doctor for help picking the right supplements for you.
 This should come before you subject your body to long periods of no calorie intake.

 Comments will be approved before showing up.